Lee Satterfield: Biden administration

-On April 27, 2021, President Joe Biden nominated Satterfield to be an Assistant Secretary for the Bureau of Educational and Cultural Affairs at the US State Department.
+On April 27, 2021, President Joe Biden nominated Satterfield to be an Assistant Secretary for the Bureau of Educational and Cultural Affairs at the U.S. State Department.
 Hearings were held on Satterfield's nomination before the Senate Foreign Relations Committee on July 27, 2021.
 The committee favorably reported her nomination to the Senate floor on August 4, 2021.
 The entire Senate confirmed Satterfield on November 18, 2021, by voice vote.

 Satterfield assumed office on November 23, 2021.

+She was appointed acting Under Secretary for Public Diplomacy and Public Affairs on August 3, 2024.

 Personal life

 Satterfield married Patrick Steel in 1997.